Bobby Smith (footballer, born 1944): Swindon Town

 Despite still being a relatively young manager, Smith guided Swindon to a Third Division promotion challenge in his first season in charge - missing out by three points after losing the last two games of the season.
 His two signings, Alan Mayes and Andy Rowland, formed a deadly strike partnership, and were both selected on the PFA Team of the Year.

 The following season Swindon beat Stoke City, Wimbledon and Arsenal to reach the League Cup semi-final.
 They lost out to Wolverhampton Wanderers when Wolves scored the winner five minutes from the end of the second leg.
-However Town squandered a promising league position to finish the campaign in tenth place.
-During the campaign his team recorded an 8–0 win over former club Bury.
+However, Town squandered a promising league position to finish the campaign in tenth place.
+During the campaign, his team recorded an 8–0 win over former club Bury.

 Having spent large amounts of money, particularly on £150,000 left-back David Peach and £110,000 midfielder Glenn Cockerill, expectations were high at Swindon for the 1980–81 season.
 However, Smith was sacked in October 1980 after Swindon lost their first five games and were stuck in the relegation zone.
 They finished the campaign in 17th place under the stewardship of John Trollope.

 Newport County

 In 1981, he joined the coaching staff at Blackpool and in July 1982 moved to be a coach at Newport County.
-He was appointed manager of Newport in June 1985, and kept the club rooted to 18th in the Third Division in 1985–86, before a run of seven straight defeats saw the club hovering above the relegation places and ultimately cost him his job.
+He was appointed manager of Newport in June 1985.
+He kept the club rooted to 18th in the Third Division in 1985–86, before a run of seven straight defeats saw the club hovering above the relegation places and ultimately cost him his job.
 His replacement John Relish managed to steer the club to safety.

 Coaching

 He coached Cardiff City between 1989 and July 1990 after being brought to the club by manager Frank Burrows.
-Later that year he became assistant manager to Colin Addison at Hereford United.
-He joined the coaching staff at Swansea City in March 1991, and the following year manager Frank Burrows appointed him as his assistant.
-In October 1995 he became manager of Swansea after the departure of Burrows, but resigned just 80 days later in December of the same year.
-A playing revolt at Vetch Field led to the resignation of his replacement, Kevin Cullis, before the "Swans" finished 1995–96 in the Second Division relegation zone under the stewardship of Jan Mølby.
-In 1996 Smith was appointed to the coaching staff at Sheffield Wednesday by David Pleat, where he performed a variety of roles before leaving in the summer of 1999.
+Later that year, he became assistant manager to Colin Addison at Hereford United.
+He joined the coaching staff at Swansea City in March 1991, and the following year, Burrows appointed him as his assistant.
+In October 1995, he became caretaker manager of Swansea after the departure of Burrows but resigned just 80 days later in December of the same year.
+With four more managerial changes (Kevin Cullis, Jan Mølby as player-manager and Jimmy Rimmer as caretaker manager on two occasions), the Swans finished 1995–96 in the Second Division relegation zone.
+In 1996, Smith was appointed to the coaching staff at Sheffield Wednesday by David Pleat, where he performed a variety of roles before leaving in the summer of 1999.